Amid health worries, Kim Jong Un’s role looms large

 There’s not much to go on here despite the building media coverage.

-Some unconfirmed, lightly or unsourced news reports say that he is in fragile condition or even a vegetative state following heart surgery.
+Some unconfirmed news reports say Kim is in fragile condition or even a vegetative state following heart surgery.

-The South Korean government, however, maintains that Kim still appears to be in power and that there have been no signs that something big has happened in the North.
+The South Korean government, however, maintains that Kim still appears to be in power and that there have been no signs that something big has happened in North Korea.

 What’s uncontested is that Kim hasn’t appeared in public since an April 11 meeting focused on the coronavirus.
 This sort of vanishing act has happened before, but what has set rumors ablaze now is that for the first time as leader he missed the most important holiday of the North Korean year, the April 15 celebration of his grandfather’s birth.

-There have been no photographs and no video of the leader in nearly three weeks, only state media reports of him sending written greetings to world leaders or citizens of merit.
+There have been no photographs and no videos of the leader in nearly three weeks, only state media reports of him sending written greetings to world leaders or citizens of merit.

 THE MAN